jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_7_Pre-processing_and_QC.md

 - Assess the overall quality of the data we have obtained
 - Remove low Phred-scoring reads
 - Remove any adapter sequence that has snuck into our reads
 - Remove polyA tails or PolyX tracks.
 PolyA tails won't align to the genome.
-And PolyX tracks sometimes arise erroneously through the sequencing process.
+And PolyX tracks (homopolymer runs) sometimes arise erroneously through the sequencing process.

 We can do all of these tasks with the toolkit **fastp**